 So tell how you’d filter Recordings to focus on things that are important in your area?

-Automatic tagging of the sessions you capture (so you can filter by these tags in Hotjar)
+Automatic sending events of the sessions you capture (so you can filter by these events in Hotjar)

-Figure out the best way to implement automatic Recordings tagging.
+Figure out the best way to implement Events to filter Recordings.

-You’ll want to think carefully about using descriptive tags that will help you filter later on in Hotjar.
+You’ll want to think carefully about using descriptive event names that will help you filter later on in Hotjar.
 Here’s an example building off our PM Renato’s use case of needing to watch Recordings of users who created an account.

-Filter Recordings by your automated tags and visited URLs
+Filter Recordings by your automated events and visited URLs

-Now that you’re capturing user sessions with automated tags, you’re ready to filter Recordings in Hotjar using this information.
+Now that you’re capturing user sessions with events, you’re ready to filter Recordings in Hotjar using this information.

 Let’s use Renato’s examples to work with here.
 He wants to focus his attention on Recordings where users: